 “Never before did I realize that mental illness could have the aspect of power, power.
 Think of it: perhaps the more insane a man is, the more powerful he could become.
 Hitler an example.
 Fair makes the old brain reel, doesn’t it?”

-There are various other ways to explain the story, but I won’t be going into that just for now.
-What I can tell you is that although McMurphy appears the main character, it is actually a Native American who tells us the story, Chief Bromden.
-He is also my favorite character.
-We see the ward through his eyes, and sometimes it’s hard to understand his thoughts because of the hallucinations and ‘mental fog’ he’s suffering from.
-But in a way it makes you understand the whole situation inside the ward that much better, and without Bromden the story wouldn’t have been the same.
+We see the ward through Chief Bromden’s eyes, and sometimes it’s hard to understand his thoughts because of the hallucinations and ‘mental fog’ he’s suffering from.
+But it also makes you understand the whole situation inside the ward that much better, and without Bromden the story wouldn’t have been the same.
+Great read!